-Because it turned out that people wanted to extract text from PDF files (and not just view them), Adobe added a feature called marked content.
-This allows the PDF file to contain additional tags as information, preserving the structure of the text.
+Because it turned out that people wanted to make PDF files accessible and extract content from PDF documents (and not just view them), Adobe added a feature called marked content.
+This allows the tagged PDF file to contain additional tags as information, preserving the structure of the text.
 However, this feature needs to be used in the creation of the PDF – otherwise the additional information is not there!

 There is a very easy way to tell if the PDF file has been created in this way.
 Open the file in Acrobat Reader and look at the properties menu – the Tagged PDF menu option (bottom left entry on the advanced section) tells you if the PDF contains these extra tags.
 This file does not.